Pacific Crest Triathlon & Weekend Sports Festival

 Marathon, Half-Marathon, 10k & 5k Run/Walks: These courses circle Sunriver Resort on wide, paved, very scenic bike paths that will take you through meadows and forests, past rivers, and beautifully landscaped golf greens and summer homes.
 Each course has minimal elevation gain to navigate and a fast downhill and flat finish.
 Runners and Walkers will finish the race at the Sunriver Village Mall (Athlete Village) to the cheers of the enthusiastic crowd.
 Once finished, runners can enjoy the finish line festivities, including the Sports & Fitness Expo and live entertainment.

-25K & 50K Trail Runs: A point to point, extremely scenic course that includes some out and back sections along the beautiful Deschutes River.
-The course finishes up with the last few miles running the paved paths of Sunriver ending at one of the best multi sports finish lines in the Pacific Northwest.
+25K & 50K Trail Runs: An extremely scenic course that finishes with the last few miles running the paved paths of Sunriver ending at one of the best multi sports finish lines in the Pacific Northwest.

 Tour de Crest: These non-competitive 26 mile & 55 mile bike tours offer fantastic scenery allowing friends and family to ride parts of the Long Course, Olympic & Ultra Sprint Distance bike courses.
 It's also a great way for our athletes to preview parts of the course at an easy pace before race day.
 These rides offer a chance for the whole family to participate together in the same event.
 The roads used are very well-maintained with very little traffic.
 The routes chosen are also moderate in that they do not include any ultra-steep grades, and the scenery will take your breath away.
 With that said, these courses aren't kid-friendly.
 If you want to ride with your kids, stay on the SunRiver Bike paths - much safer and flat so the kids won't be complaining the whole time!
 Make the Tour de Crest events part of your family getaway and enhance your enjoyment of the Pacific Crest Weekend Sports Festival.
 This is a supported event with water, energy drink, fruit and energy bars at the water stations along the course and a post-event meal once you finish.